How to Price my Product or Service

-Materials or products: If you’re making something, you need to consider the cost of the raw materials required.
-If you’re re-selling, you’ll need to consider the cost of the item to you and then base your price accordingly.
+Materials or products: If you are making something, you need to consider the cost of the raw materials required.
+If you are re-selling, you will need to consider the cost of the item to you and then base your price accordingly.

-Overhead costs: You will need to take into account all overheads, if you operate from home, these will be lower than if you have premises.
+Overhead costs: You will need to take in to account all overheads.
+If you operate from home, the overheads will be lower than if you have premises.
 Other costs you need to think about are insurances, marketing, stationery, website, hosting fees, travel and of course your own survival income.

 The Market, and Your Competition

 It is imperative you understand the market and the competition.
 When pricing your product or service, you need to understand how much potential customers are prepared to pay.
 How much they currently pay is an important benchmark for you to work to, so finding out how much your competitors charge is vital.
 However, do not be tempted to match the price unless you know it does cover all your costs.
-Think about your competitive edge and what you have that will make the customer buy from you, and this won’t necessarily be based purely on price.
+Think about your competitive edge and what you have that will make the customer buy from you; this will not necessarily be based purely on price.
 For example, is your product ethically sourced and environmentally friendly?
 Competitive edges such as this can encourage potential customers to shop with you, rather than your competitors.

 Know your breakeven figure when you price products and services.
-Work out all your cost of sales e.g. materials, packaging which are linked to the amount you make e.g. the more items you make the higher the costs are.
+Firstely, work out all of your costs of sales e.g. materials, packaging which are linked to the amount you make e.g. the more items you make the higher the costs are.

-Work out your overheads e.g. rent, salaries, insurances, marketing etc, these costs won’t change not matter how much you make from your sales.
+Then, work out your overheads e.g. rent, salaries, insurances, marketing, etc. These costs will not change not matter how much you make from your sales.